Thanks to generous support from donors, our department gives financial awards to undergraduate and graduate students each year.

 Pre-dissertation Pilot Research Awards

 The department helps to support pre-dissertation pilot research projects and travel to national academic conferences for graduate students.
-Pre-dissertation pilot reserach awards provide graduate students with critical support that is not typically available from any other source of funding.
+Pre-dissertation pilot research awards provide graduate students with critical support that is not typically available from any other source of funding.

 Each year we fund as many graduate students as possible to conduct pre-dissertation pilot research.
 This research is used to identify a field site, make important connections at the location, and undertake preliminary data collection.
 These awards are made in amounts ranging from $600 to $1,500 each.
 This research is funded directly by donations to several department gift accounts.